kevinesg/gen1-starters-pokedex/README.md

 #
 We need to create TFRecords files because the Tensorflow Object Detection library requires this format.
 It cannot read raw images and xml files.

-To create TFRecord files containing our dataset, run `build_records.py`.
+To create TFRecord files containing our dataset, run `build_records.py` (but in this project you can't run it because the raw images are missing).
 Feel free to change directories as you wish.
 All directories are located at `config/C.py`.

 This will generate train and test TFRecord files.